t-kita/label-studio/docs/source/guide/prompts_examples.md

     For example: you can use the [jigsaw_toxicity](https://huggingface.co/datasets/tasksource/jigsaw_toxicity) dataset as an example.
 See [the appendix](#Appendix-Generate-dataset) for how you can pre-process and (optionally) downsample this dataset to use with this guide.

-2. Create a [label config](setup) for toxicity detection, for example:
+2. Create a [label config](setup) for toxicity detection (or Ask AI to create one for you), for example:

 ```xml
 <View>